george-swift/private-events/README.md

 ## Testing & Troubleshooting
+- Run rails test to run all the tests
-- If the user runs the server and gets any `webpacker` related errors, then add the following dependency to `config/webpack/environment.js`:
+- If the user runs the server and gets any `webpacker` related errors, check if the following dependency is in `config/webpack/environment.js`.
+Add it otherwise and run the server again:

 ```
   const webpack = require('webpack')